 Such solutions also called mHealth applications that improve the patient experience.
-The App Store and Google Play offer approximately 320,000 mHealth, according to . mHealth app development gives a lot of opportunities like getting consultation online, scheduling the offline consultation, and more.
+The App Store and Google Play offer approximately 320,000 mHealth, according to . mHealth mobile application development services gives a lot of opportunities like getting consultation online, scheduling the offline consultation, and more.

 It’s possible to use mobile healthcare IoT applications in two cases — for emergency or regular treatment.
 Apps connected to wearables tend to collect data about physical activity or health conditions.
 It’s possible to create IoT apps for wearable devices that can transfer the healthcare data to smartphones.

 - Sleep tracking applications

 - Fitness apps

 Need a fitness app?
 Learn everything about the fitness app development guide: types, features, and trends.

 Of course, there are more ways to use the Internet of Things in healthcare:

 Special IoT healthcare devices and custom software make it possible to read data from medical cards of patients in a real-time.
 They allow doctors to conduct analysis, send notifications to suppliers and patients.

 These gadgets continuously monitor the daily activity of patients, and they can inform about steps taken, burnt calories, heart rate, etc.